Jessica Hand: Consular career

 From 2014 until her appointment in July 2017 as UK Ambassador to Angola, Hand worked as the Head of the Arms Export Policy Department.

 Hand succeeded John Dennis in March 2018 as the Ambassador to Angola and the non-resident Ambassador to São Tomé and Príncipe.
 She presented her credentials to Angolan president João Lourenço on 28 June the same year.
 During her term she supported Lourenço's anti-corruption measures, increased economic ties, and facilitated an official visit by Prince Harry in 2019.
-She stayed in the post for four years, annoucing she was leaving in November 2021.
+She stayed in the post for four years, announcing she was leaving in November 2021.
 She was succeeded by Roger Stringer the next month.

 Personal life

 Pearce married Robert Hand, a retired defence attache of the US Army, and has three step-children.
+In a 1996 interview with Decca Aitkenhead, Hand said she considers herself Welsh.